 | Read more…

-Tags: osm · osmcoastline · osmium
+Tags: openstreetmap · osmcoastline · osmium

 Today the April 2012 issue of the German computer magazine “iX” was in my mailbox.
 It contains my four and a half page article on how to create your own maps with OSM data.
 I describe how to use Osmium/osmjs software to extract the data and Tilemill to style and create the maps.

-Tags: osm · osmium
+Tags: openstreetmap · osmium

 I gave two talks at the FOSSGIS 2012 conference last week.
 The first, OpenStreetMap in Zahlen und Karten, was not recorded and I will not release the slides as they will be difficult to understand and easy to mis-understand without my words.
 I will probably re-use the content for a few blog articles here in the future.